 The book was fast-paced, circling through a few weeks in the first chapter, but drastically sped up even faster at the final chapter, which moved on to a few months.
 Nevertheless, I wouldn't consider that to be an impediment on how the story was told.

 Since this is a part of the series [I believe book 2 is out now as I type this], there is a cliffhanger, which I suppose has to deal with a new character to be introduced in the next book.
 I guess I'll have to wait and see until I read the next book to check out that character.

 Overall, I find it a good read, regardless of some of the disappointed reviews around the web.

 Available From:everywhere Publisher: Hyperion Books Book was: listened to [audiobook] Rating: Another good read from Rick Riordan [4/5]

-For books, I would only accept physical books and audio books.
+For books, I would only accept ebooks (epub or pdf), physical books and audio books.